RuinExplorer/z_ushe_concurrent_interface/README.md

     gv_act_ela             CONSTANT VARCHAR2 (6) := 'A13';  --STVTESC, act_ela
     gv_act_composite       CONSTANT VARCHAR2 (6) := 'A05'; --STVTESC, act_composite

-4 - Then use the stvxlbl script from the "setup - high school crosswalk prep.sql" to create a crosswalk label.
+4 - Then use the STVXLBL SETUP SCRIPT from the "setup - high school crosswalk prep.sql" to create a crosswalk label.
     (This file contains additional sripts to check the crosswalk tables for existing values, and examples of scripts you can use to populate SORXREF via inserts if desired.)

 5 - Populate the SORXREF_BANNER_VALUE field of "BannerSBGI.csv" with the Banner SGBI values specific to your university.